sendbird/sendbird-platform-sdk-java/docs/GroupChannelApi.md

 <a name="gcFreezeChannel"></a>
 # **gcFreezeChannel**
-> SendBirdGroupChannel gcFreezeChannel(channelUrl, apiToken, gcFreezeChannelData)
+> SendBirdGroupChannel gcFreezeChannel(apiToken, channelUrl, gcFreezeChannelData)

 Freeze a channel